19 December 2024

 UTILITY: Engie

 STATUS: Approved by the municipal council, awaiting results of a feasibility study.
-Facing protests by local grassroots activists, who demand a referendum and for the plant to not be built.
+Facing protests by local grassroots activists, who demand a referendum and for the plant not to be built.

 Read also